WWBN/AVideo/README.md

 AVideo is a generic term that means absolutely nothing, or anything video.
 Since it doesn't mean anything the brand simply is identifiable with a Platform that does Audio and Video or simply "A Video Platform".

-When we say a clone we mean a clone of AVideo Platform.
+When we say a clone we mean an instance of AVideo Platform.
 AVideo is a registered trademark owned by WWBN (World Wide Broadcast Network, Inc.) and is freely distributable with any AVideo products provided by WWBN, and its permitted use is granted with GNU-GPL, CDDL open source licenses. <a href="https://platform.avideo.com/AVideo_OpenSource#OSAV">Open-Source License can be viewed in this link.</a>
 * Word Mark:	AVIDEO
 * Translations:	"AVideo" has no meaning in any foreign language.
 * Goods and Services:	IC 009.
 US 021 023 026 036 038.
 G & S: Computer search engine software for searching online video content.
 FIRST USE: 20030602.
 FIRST USE IN COMMERCE: 20040112